majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module2/lab3.rst

       }
   }

-By default, every five seconds Nginx Plus sends a request for “/” to each server in the backend group.
+By default, every five seconds NGINX Plus sends a request for “/” to each server in the backend group.
 If any communication error or timeout occurs (the server responds with a status code outside the range from 200 through 399) the health check fails.
-If the server is marked as unhealthy Nginx Plus does not send client requests to it until it once again passes a health check.
+If the server is marked as unhealthy NGINX Plus does not send client requests to it until it once again passes a health check.
 To allow the worker processes to use the same set of counters to keep track of responses from the servers in an upstream group use a shared memory zone (``zone``).

 ``health_check`` supports the following parameters:
 - port